 200ml vegetable stock

 2 handfuls of Kale

-3. Heat the coconut oil in a large deep pot over a medium heat and sauté the onions, garlic and ginger for 5 minutes stirring continually until soft.
+1. Heat the oil in a large deep pot over a medium heat and sauté the onions, garlic and ginger for 5 minutes, stirring continually until soft.
 Add a tablespoon of water to prevent the mixture from sticking.
 Add 400g butternut squash and cook for a further few minutes.
-Add the curry paste and cook for another couple of minutes.
+Add 3 Tbs of curry paste and cook for another couple of minutes.

-4. Add the coconut milk, veg stock, a teaspoon of brown sugar and bring to the boil.
-Add the cubed tofu, the bashed stork of lemon grass and simmer for 15 minutes with the lid a jar.
-Add the kale and sugar snap peas and cook a further 5 minutes.
+4. Add the coconut milk, 200ml of veg stock, 1 Tbs of soy sauce, a tsp of brown sugar and the bashed lemon grass and bring to the boil.
+Add the tofu and simmer for 15 minutes with the lid a jar.
+Add the kale, sugar snap peas and pay choy and cook a further 5 minutes.

-5. Remove from the heat and add the soy sauce.
-Roll the lime on a hard surface to loosen it and then cut in half and squeeze over the curry.
-Give it a good stir and season with salt
+5. Remove from the heat.
+Roll the lime on a hard surface to loosen it and then cut it in half before squeezing it over the curry and giving it a good stir.

 If you’ve had a go at making my curry or any of my other recipes I’d love to hear about it. @corrieheale firstname.lastname@example.org